turingschool/front-end-curriculum/lessons/module-1/object-literals.md

 - `Object` A bundle of behavior (methods) and state (properties)
 - `Key` The name used to reference a value on an object
 - `Value` The data referenced by a key
-- `Property` Another word for the 'key' portion of a key-value pair on an object
+- `Property` How we refer to one of the key-value pairs of an object
 - `Method` A function on an object
 - `Dot Notation` Notation to access a value on an object, explicitly specifies the key